 THINK ABOUT the assets you own that aren’t in a trust or inside a retirement account.
 We are typically talking about items such as your home, car and taxable financial accounts.
 Will these assets pass directly to your heirs, or will they go through probate and be governed by your will?
 It will depend on how they’re titled.

 Assets held solely in your name will go to whomever you named in your will.
-One exception: If you title your bank and investment accounts as payable on death, those assets will bypass probate and go directly to the named beneficiaries.
+One exception: If you title your bank and investment accounts as payable on death or transfer on death, those assets will bypass probate and go directly to the named beneficiaries.

 What about jointly owned assets?
 If you own, say, a home with your spouse and you’re listed as joint tenants with right of survivorship, your house will pass directly to your spouse, assuming you die first.